oicr-gsi/dimsum/dev_guide.md

 - The [IoC container](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans)
   simplifies the creation of application components via dependency injection
 - Controller classes respond to web requests
-- The `static` directory contains project assets:
+- The `src/main/resources/static` contains assets that are served as static resources:
   - `css`: custom css (see [Tailwind](#tailwind-css))
   - `img`: images or svg's such as logos
   - `libs`: external libraries